rahil627/rahils-notepad/README.md

 the theme surely lost it's data several times throughout it's long career.
 Would have to check the old theme backups 'n wp-content (others.zip) backups, and diff them... but that's def not worth my time!

-the database has also surely suffered from it's lengthy time.
+[todo:] the database has also surely suffered from it's lengthy time.
 I'm not even sure how to diff them (merge db tables?)... hopefully i didn't lose too many writings in there.. :(